 One of the student participants agreed, suggesting that households can have regular “family meetings and everybody can communicate with each other and say how they feel.”
 Other participants suggested creating schedules and routines, respecting boundaries, participating in fun group activities, checking in on how family members are feeling, and more.

 This first Twitter chat connected with thousands of community members, with content seen over 30,000 times on Twitter!
 OAG Twitter chats are hosted by @AGKarlRacine every Tuesday from 12pm-1pm ET.
 Click below to join our next Twitter chat and to catch up on our past topics:

 - UPCOMING: April 14 at 12:00pm ET: Consent and Sexual Assault.
 Follow #AskDCOAG to join in the conversation!

 - #DCTeensHaveRights: Teens and Civil Rights (March 31)

 - #KeepKidsSafeDC: Recognizing and Preventing Child Abuse (April 7)

 Students Earn Community Service Hours

-To help students meet their community service hour goals, OAG partnered with DC Public Schools and Public Charter Schools to enable students to earn service hours by participating in OAG’s Twitter chats.
-Students can earn up to 3 hours every week by answering questions during the Twitter chats, retweeting answers from other participants, writing a 300-500 essay about what they learned and their viewpoints on D.C. law and policies.
+To help students meet their community service hour goals, OAG partnered with D.C.
+Public Schools and Public Charter Schools to enable students to earn service hours by participating in OAG’s Twitter Chats.
+Students can earn up to 3 hours every week by answering questions during the Twitter chats, retweeting answers from other participants, and writing a 300-500 essay about what they learned and their viewpoints on D.C. law and policies.